 Children and adults returning from Syria

 Starting in 2012, a number of people travelled from Finland to the conflict zones in Syria and Iraq.
-To date, about 20 have returned.
-It is estimated that ten Finnish adults and about 30 children are currently detained in the al-Hol camp.
+To date, over 30 have returned.
+The Finnish authorities have repatriated two orphaned children from the al-Hol camp.
+In addition, three families have left the camp on their own initiative and have since been assisted to return to Finland under the Consular Services Act.
+There are still fewer than ten Finnish adults and about 20 children in the al-Hol camp.

 Under the direction of the Ministry for Foreign Affairs, the situation of the detainees has been investigated by various authorities, including the Ministry of Social Affairs and Health and the police.
 Efforts by the Government and authorities to solve the situation are based on the following considerations: